cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 for a party, its value MUST default to its public key.
 The following types of application credential information are considered:

+- client_private_key: The encoded client private key for the AKE protocol.
 - client_public_key: The encoded client public key for the AKE protocol.
 - server_public_key: The encoded server public key for the AKE protocol.
 - client_identity: The client identity.
 This is an application-specific value,